apache/ozone-site/docs/07-system-internals/02-data-operations/03-delete.md

 - SCM sending blocks to delete to the datanode
 - Datanode removes data

+Note that delete works the same regardless of replication type.
 Also document timing of background services and their batch size to estimate the rate of deletion.